xiaoyeziji/ide/intl.en-US/User Guide/Data development/Manual task node type/SHELL Node.md

 # SHELL Node {#concept_s1d_mbn_q2b .concept}

 SHELL tasks support standard SHELL syntax but not interactive syntax.
 SHELL task can run on the default resource group.
-If you want to access an IP address or a domain name, add the IP address or domain name to the whitelist by choosing **Project Management** \> **Project Configuration**.
+If you want to access an IP address or a domain name, add the IP address or domain name to the whitelist by choosing Project Configuration.

 ## Procedure {#section_r4m_kz4_p2b .section}